Student-centric advice and objective recommendations

 If you want to check out a local school but don’t want to enroll

 Some institutions, especially community colleges, allow students to audit classes without being officially enrolled in their program.
 This could be the right choice for you if you’re home for the summer and want to fill your time productively.
-Also check out these other ways to maximize your summertime.
 You may also be able to audit a class while still in high school.
 If you’re itching to try out a college course, check out your local college or university to see if they have audit options for high schoolers.

 One cool part of auditing is that your audited course still shows up on your record, just without affecting your GPA.
 This means grad schools and future employers can see that you chose to push yourself beyond your standard schedule.
 A student who audits can be seen as a driven and passionate learner.

 Now that we’ve covered the reasons why students audit classes, let’s get into the hows.

 Auditing depends on which institution you’re involved with.
 Some schools only allow certain students to audit.
 At Notre Dame, only graduate students can audit.
 But most school registrars or departments have audit forms for students to fill out on top of standard course registration.